LawlietMar/lachlanm.me/README.md

 # lachlanm.me
 The website for hosting my thoughts.
-An avenue to being awesome, or at least doing cool shit.
+A game, because why not.
+A day.